 Suanla Choushou (Wontons in Sour-Hot Sauce)

 The wontons in Sichuan (known locally as choushou) aren't known for their delicate skins or flavorful fillings, but rather the sauce they come served in.
 Can you guess what it is?
-Yup: roasted chili oil, black vinegar, and garlic.
+Yup: roasted chile oil, black vinegar, and garlic.
 These particular chaoshou, served at Chen's, were not nearly as good as the mapo doufu (I wouldn't recommend ordering them there at all, actually), but, well, they're the only picture I have, I'm afraid.

 I still haven't recovered completely from eating in Sichuan and Chongqing.
 I wake up in the middle of the night with crippling bouts of heartburn.
-My guts have been torn to shreds by chilies—I've exercised China's bring-your-own-toilet-paper policy in more places than I care to admit.
+My guts have been torn to shreds by chiles—I've exercised China's bring-your-own-toilet-paper policy in more places than I care to admit.
 When I sweat, my pores ooze out pure capsaicin.
 To recover, I've shifted to a basic subsistence diet of plain crackers, dried fruit, and milk tea.

 But I can't wait to get home to I can cook some of this stuff in my own kitchen.
 Self-inflicted pain is always the best kind.